Multimodal Image Super-resolution via Joint Sparse Representations induced by Coupled Dictionaries: Introduction

 \mypar{Contributions} Our contributions are as follows: \begin{itemize} \item We devise a data model for multimodal signals that captures the similarities and disparities between different modalities using joint sparse representations induced by coupled dictionaries.
 Compared with our previous work~\cite{song2016coupled}, the present model is more general, because it does not require the matrix that models the conversion of a HR version of the image to the LR counterpart to be known.

-\item We also propose a coupled dictionary learning algorithm to learn the coupled dictionaries from different data modalities.
-Compared with~\cite{song2016coupled}, in the learning stage, the proposed algorithm does not require the knowledge of the matrix that converts a HR image to a LR version.
+\item We also propose a learning algorithm to learn the coupled dictionaries from different data modalities.
+Again, compared with~\cite{song2016coupled}, in the learning stage, the proposed algorithm does not require the knowledge of the matrix that converts a HR image to a LR version.

 \item We also propose a multimodal image super-resolution algorithm that enhances the resolution of the target LR image with the aid of another guidance HR image modality.